Wednesday, March 31, 2010

 My mother often gave them dinner leftovers, and sometimes tea.
 But unlike other domestic helpers, they were not served in our utensils, nor did the latrine cleaners expect to be.
 They brought their own utensils and placed them on the floor; my mother served them while they stood apart.
 When my mother turned away, they quietly picked up the food and left.
 To my young eyes this seemed like the natural order of things.
 These were the mehtars, among the lowest of the so-called ‘untouchables’.
 They worked all around us, yet were ‘invisible’ to me, as if part of the stage props.
 I neither gave them much thought during my school years, nor recognized my prejudices as such.
 I, and the kids in my circle, even used ‘untouchable’ caste names as playful epithets, calling each other chamaar and bhangi.

 It’s possible that I first reflected on the idea of untouchability only in college, through art house cinema.
-Even so, upper caste Indian liberals made these films and it was their viewpoint I saw.
-It is hardly a stretch to say that the way even the most sensitive white liberals in the United States knew and described the black experience of America is partly why one had to read Frederick Douglass, Zora Neale Hurston, Ralph Ellison, Richard Wright, James Baldwin, and other black authors.
+Even so, upper-caste Indian liberals made these films and it was their viewpoint I saw.
+It is hardly a stretch to say that the way even the most sensitive white liberals in the United States knew and described the experience of black Americans is partly why one had to read Frederick Douglass, Zora Neale Hurston, Ralph Ellison, Richard Wright, James Baldwin, and other black authors.
 A similar parallel holds for Native Americans, immigrants, and women, as well as the ‘untouchables,’ now called Dalits (‘the oppressed’), numbering one out of six Indians.
 For some years now, they have been telling their own stories, bearing witness to their slice of life in India.
 Theirs is not only a powerful new current of Indian literature, it is also a major site of resistance and revolt.